Creating a VM-Series MVE

 Note

 Partner-managed accounts can associate a Partner Deal to a service with a minimum 12-month subscription.
-For details, see Associating a Deal With a Service.
+For more information, see Associating a Deal With a Service.

-Size – Select a size from the drop-down list.
+• Size – Select a size from the drop-down list.
 The list displays all sizes that match the CPU capacity at the selected location.
 The sizes support varying numbers of concurrent connections, and individual partner product metrics vary slightly.
-For details, see Planning your Palo Alto Deployment.
+For more information, see Planning your Palo Alto Networks Deployment.

 Note